-Parameters Description Settings and notes
+Group Subgroup Settings and notes

-Header and grid Header Always active:
+Header and grid Header Show header: Setting always active.

-► Show header

-Always standard:

-► Display style
+Display style : Setting always standard.

-Background color:

-► Fill color

-Fill color is also in the footer in the web Applied:
+Fill color : provides background color.
+Is also used in the footers in the web for:

 Static/fixed color.

 Color palette and switching of color palettes.

-Font is also in the footer in the web Applied:
+Font is also in the footer in the web Applied for:

-Static selection.
+► Static selection.

 Switching of font lists.

-Text color is also in the footer in the web Applied:
+Text color is also in the footer in the web Applied for:

-➤ Static/fixed color.
+► Static/fixed color.

 Color palette and switching of color palettes.

+Fill Fill Text color is used for:

-Fill Fill/text color ► Static/fixed color
+► Static/fixed color

 Color palette and switching of color palettes

+Representation Representation Is used for:

-Display Display ► Static selection
+▶ Static selection

 Switching of font lists